Tiny A-Frame Cabin In Minnesota Looks Suprisingly Cozy & Affordable - NewsBreak

 Related

-Interior designers share 6 living-room trends that'll be huge in 2023 and 3 that will be out
+Interior designers share 6 living-room trends that'll be huge this year and 3 that will be out

-From bold colors to shabby chic, design experts weighed in on which living-room decorating styles will stick around next year, and which have faded.
+From bold colors to shabby chic, design experts weighed in on which living-room decorating styles will stick around this year, and which have faded.

+Who Needs a Tent?
+These Luxury Domes Let You Glamp in Washington’s Mountains in Style

+A new mountain-side campsite wants to bring group glamping to new heights—literally.
+Dubbed Oculis Lodge, the seven-acre site in Washington’s Cascade mountains is now taking reservations for its unique brand of dome-shaped vacation homes.
+The site’s units, which are designed to mimic an egg, each span 700 square feet, offering enough space for you and five friends to camp in style.
+The 30 x 15-foot pods offer a host of luxe amenities, including your own furnished two-story dome, a patio with a fire pit, outdoor jacuzzi and private sauna.
+Situated amid undeveloped land, the campsite is aiming to lure glampers...

 Apartment Therapy